Azure-Samples/ms-identity-javascript-tutorial/3-Authorization-II/3-2-call-api-b2c/README.md

 1. Find the key `policies.authorityDomain` abd replace it with the domain of your authority e.g. `fabrikamb2c.b2clogin.com`.

 1. Open the `App\apiConfig.js` file.
-1. Find the key `scopes` and replace the existing value with the scope of your web API.
+1. Find the key `scopes` and replace the existing value with the scope of your web API (e.g. `api://e767d418-b80b-4568-9754-557f40697fc5/access_as_user`).
-1. Find the key `uri` and replace the existing value with the coordinates of your web API.
+1. Find the key `uri` and replace the existing value with the coordinates of your web API (by default `http://localhost:5000`).

 ## Running the sample